Strengthening security governance in Mali

 Those involved in the programme and other community members have reported a reduction in the number of conflicts within and between communities, and between communities and the state.
 They have also observed increased collaboration in conflict resolution between community members and the SDF, and higher perceptions of safety among local populations.

 “The security situation is better than last year due to the good relationship created between the SDF and the population thanks to the project,” said one beneficiary.
-Another person reflected that “the new FAMA [the national army] troops who are not imbued with the project activities do not interact with communities like those who benefited from the project”, highlighting both an achievement of the programme but also a need for further support of this kind.
+Another person reflected that “the new FAMA [the national army] troops who are not imbued with the project activities do not interact with communities like those who benefited from the project.”
+These comments highlight both an achievement of the programme and the need for further support.

 A significant outcome for the programme has been the acceptance of female mediators in communities where women typically have little or no role in decision-making.
-In one instance in 2018 in Borem-Inaly, in the Timbuktu region, a local women’s dialogue forum that received training and funding successfully mediated a peaceful resolution to a long-standing dispute between two male leaders over who should be entitled to the traditional village chiefdom.
+In one instance in 2018 in Borem-Inaly, in the Timbuktu region, a local women’s dialogue forum that received training and funding went on to successfully mediate a peaceful resolution to a long-standing dispute between two male leaders over who should be entitled to the traditional village chiefdom.

 “It is the very first time in the history of our town or even the Timbuktu cercle [an administrative level below the region] that women are involved in problems that traditionally are always managed by men,” said one of the women mediators.